steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

     return input_tensor
 ```

-> ##### Order of coordinates in PyTorch vs TensorFlow
+> ##### Order of Coordinates in PyTorch vs TensorFlow
 > If you’re paying attention, you might have noticed that the x/y coordinate comes before the position.
-In other words, the shape of each example is `[2, 100]`, not `[100, 2]` as it would be in TensorFlow.
-PyTorch convolutions (see later) expect coordinates in a different order: the channel (x/y in this case, r/g/b in case of an image) comes before the position (i).
+In other words, the shape of each example is `[2, 100]`, not `[100, 2]` as you would expect – especially if you’re coming from TensorFlow.
+PyTorch convolutions (see later) expect coordinates in a different order: the *channel* (x/y in this case, r/g/b in case of an image) comes before the index of the point.

 #### Normalization

 We have the data in a format the neural network can accept.
 We could stop here, but it’s good practice to normalize your inputs so that the values cluster around 0.
 This is where floating point numbers have the highest precision.

-I find the min and max coordinates in each example and scale everything proportionally.
+I find the minimum and maximum coordinates in each example and scale everything proportionally.

 ```python{4-18,23-26,30,31}
 import torch